andrewdisley/realchange-cms/hugo/content/get-involved/_index.md

 header:
   hero: Real Change Oldham **Get Involved**
 content: >-
-  # News

-  Enter news here

-  ## click [here](http://eepurl.com/gbvxdn) to join our mailing list and stay up
+  ## Click [here](http://eepurl.com/gbvxdn) to join our mailing list and stay up
-  to date with how we're making a Real Change to homelessness in Oldham
+  to date with what's happening locally to make a Real Change to homelessness in Oldham.
 section:
   body: >-
     The Street Support Network is an online resource dedicated to connecting